I

 Australian labradoodle dog portrait isolated on white

-Australian labradoodle is hypoallergenic like the Irish water spaniel.
+Australian labradoodle is hypoallergenic, like the Irish water spaniel.

 Famous Irish Water Spaniels

 The Irish water spaniel has been featured in a few television shows, including a UK-based series in the 1980s called “The Irish R.M.”
-A few celebrities even have called these dogs their companions, including Justin McCarthy (who allegedly created the breed).
+A few celebrities have even called these dogs their companions, including Justin McCarthy (who allegedly created the breed).

 As easy to train as these dogs are, their introverted personality may be the reason that more of them have not been included in movies and television shows.